 The CHASE Feminist Network are delighted to announce the recipients of our first round of Small Projects Funding.
 The network announced the grant awards on Thursday 17 January and awarded pots of up to £500 worth of funding for projects that meet the aims of their network.

-The British Centre for Literary Translation, on behalf of the Consortium for Humanities and the Arts – South-East England (CHASE), is pleased to announce two sponsored places at the annual Institute for World Literature (IWL), to be held at the University of Copenhagen in summer 2017.Read More
+The British Centre for Literary Translation, on behalf of CHASE, is pleased to announce two sponsored places at the annual Institute for World Literature (IWL), to be held at Harvard University in summer 2019.

 SAVAnT (School of American Visual Art and Text) is offering research travel grants to PhD students in the CHASE consortium for the academic year 2019/20, up to the value of £5000 for visits lasting up to three months.
 These are intended to fund research activities in archives, museums, libraries and galleries in the United States related to a PhD project.

 The Consortium for the Humanities and the Arts South-east England (CHASE) is pleased to announce the success of their bid in the latest round of AHRC funding to support PhD researchers in the arts and humanities.

 The British Centre for Literary Translation is pleased to announce two sponsored places at the annual Institute for World Literature (IWL), to be held at the University of Tokyo in summer 2018.